ZackPashkin/convert-google-drive-links/README.md

 ## How to use

 The script takes path to your txt file with links you want to convert.
-You will see converted links in the output and they also will appear in txt file that you passed.
+You will see converted links in the output and they also appear in txt file that you passed.

 ### !python /content/convert-google-drive-links/make_links_gdrive.py